tschaub/suite/integrationdocs/source/howtouse.rst

    .. todo:: Screenshot of GX

-#. ...

 #.
-More profit!
+By default, you will see a basemap of the world.
+To add your layers, click on the green plus icon in the top left corner of the screen.

+   .. todo:: Screenshot of plus

+#.
+A list of layers from GeoServer will be displayed.
+Select the layers you wish to add, then click :guilabel:`Add layers`.
+(You can use Ctrl-click to select multiple layers.)
+Click :guilabel:`Done` when finished.

+   .. todo:: Screenshot of Add layers

+#.
+The layers will be added to the map.
+Use the toolbar at the top of the screen to compose your map.

-   .. todo:: Flesh GX instructions out.
+   .. todo:: Screenshot of something

+   .. note:: For more information on GeoExplorer, please see the included GeoExplorer Documentation.

 Export Your Map
 ---------------

-After you have created the map to look just as you like it, you can save the map position into a bookmarkable shortcut.
+After you have created the map and customized it to look just as you like it, you can save/export the map via a bookmarkable shortcut.

-#. ...

 #.
-Even more profit!
+Click on the :guilabel:`Bookmark` icon.

+   .. todo:: Screenshot of bookmark icon

+#.
+A URL will be displayed.
+Copy and save this URL to regenerate this map at aleter time.

+   .. todo:: Screenshot of URL

+You can also embed your map in a webpage.

+#.
+Click on the :guilabel:`Export Map` icon.

+   .. todo:: Screenshot of Export Map icon

+#.
+In the dialog box that follows, select the layers that you wish to include in this embedded map.
+Click :guilabel:`Next` when done.

+   .. todo:: Screenshot of Export Map box

+#.
+The next screen will show HTML code that can be pasted into a webpage in order to embed the map.

-   .. todo:: Flesh export instructions out.
+   .. todo:: Screenshot of Export Map HTML